NVIDIA Megatron Core

 Learn more about how Megatron-Core enabled the training of a Nemotron-4 340B model at up to 6K+ H100 GPUs scale while achieving high per-GPU throughput.

-See details in this scalability benchmark.
+See details on performance in this scalability benchmark.
+Learn more about resiliency features supported in NVIDIA Resiliency Extension.

 Cutting-Edge Research